CD28

-CD28 is the only B7 receptor constitutively expressed on naive T cells.
-Association of the TCR of a naive T cell with MHC:antigen complex without CD28:B7 interaction results in a T cell that is anergic.
+CD28 is the only B7 receptor consistently expressed on naive T cells.
+In the absence of CD28:B7 interaction, a naive T cell's TCR engagement with an MHC:antigen complex leads to anergy.
+CD28 is also expressed on bone marrow stromal cells, plasma cells, neutrophils, and eosinophils, although its function in these cells is not fully understood.

-Furthermore, CD28 was also identified on bone marrow stromal cells, plasma cells, neutrophils and eosinophils, but the functional importance of CD28 on these cells is not completely understood.
-It is generally reported, that CD28 is expressed on 50% of CD8+ T cells and more than 80% CD4+ T cells in human, but during the course of activation some T cells lose this molecule.
-Some antigen-experienced T cells lose CD28 and subsequently can be re-activated without CD28 engagement.
-These CD28− T cells have generally been characterized as antigen specific and terminally differentiated, and are often described as being memory T cells (TMs).
-In addition, the level of positive CD28 decreases with age.
+Typically, CD28 is expressed on about 50% of CD8+ T cells and more than 80% of CD4+ T cells in humans.
+However, some T cells lose CD28 expression during activation, particularly antigen-experienced T cells, which can be re-activated independently of CD28.
+These CD28− T cells are often antigen-specific, terminally differentiated, and categorized as memory T cells (TMs).
+The proportion of CD28− T cells increases with age.